emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > This term is used to refer to TLVs sent within the TLS tunnel.
 In TEAP Phase 1, Outer TLVs are used to help establish the TLS tunnel, but no Inner TLVs are used.
-In Phase 2 of the TEAP conversation, TLS records may encapsulate zero or more Inner TLVs, but no Outer TLVs are used.
+In Phase 2 of TEAP, TLS records may encapsulate zero or more Inner TLVs, but no Outer TLVs are used.

 # TEAP Protocol